themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 >
 > * None that I've experienced

-> {{ theme:partial src="aside-header" voice="gabe" text="Closed Cups" }}
->
-> I generally prefer [closed cup headphones](http://en.wikipedia.org/wiki/Headphones#Open_or_closed_back) and do not enjoy noise-cancellation.
-Closed cup headphones reduce outside noise and prevent audio bleed through to the external world.
-Unfortunately, it seems hard to get closed-cups that work well.
-I imagine it is difficult to isolate the internal diaphragm but still allow for air movement.
-I've tried some in the past that actually made my eyes water because of internal pressure changes with deeper base.
->
-> I'm also not a big fan of ear buds for long term use.
-Unless I spend a small fortune (which I have) on custom modeled performer grade ear buds, they hurt over time.
-While some brands are more comfortable than others, after 4-6 hours of use, I always end up with ear pain which can lead to tinnitus.

 {{ theme:partial src="product" show="{{ number }}" image="ath-m50.jpg" name="Audio-Technica ATH-M50" description="Designed especially for professional monitoring and mixing, these studiophones feature an efficient collapsible design for space-saving portability and storage. " msrp="$199.00" manufacturer="http://www.audio-technica.com/cms/headphones/0edf909675b1be4d/index.html" amazon="http://www.amazon.com/gp/product/B000ULAP4U/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B000ULAP4U&linkCode=as2&tag=theminbit-20" }}

 #### Gabe's Headphones